 LIOMUGAI

-Mugai-ryu Iaido and the Zen of Training
+Way of Sword and Zen of Training

-MUGAI-RYU
+MUGAI-RYU (無外流)

 Mugai-ryu is a traditional school of swordsmanship (Koryu) whose reputation is built on formidable efficiency combined with profound spiritual asceticism.
 Mugai-ryu prioritizes economy of motion and the power of the mind.

-BATTODO
+BATTODO (抜刀道)

 While Iaido focuses on the perfection of form and the spiritual draw,